Sreya8/Software_Engineering/README.md

 6. Repeat from step 2 till the end of file is reached
 7. return no_blank

-## LOC
-1. Count the number of blank lines using the above procedure (Blank Lines)
-2. return total_number_of_lines - no_blank - no_comment

-## eLOC
-1. Count the number of blank lines using the above procedure (Blank Lines)
-2. return total_number_of_lines - no_blank - no_comment

-### Note: LOC and eLOC will be the same since python does not use stand alone curly braces

-## Functions
-1. Open the file
-2. Get the parse tree of the file
-3. Initialize no_func = 0
-4. For each item in the parse tree use the ast library to check if it is an instance of a function.
-5. If it is an instance of a function increment no_func by 1.
-6. Return no_func

 ## Comments
 ### Note: We have counted the single line as well as multiple line comments.